ivanoats/Full-Stack-JavaScript-Engineering/auth_auth/basic_authentication.md

 easily passed to every request that tells nothing about the user if passed in the clear.
-Most APIs (such as Twitter or Facebook) use a public/private key that have to be created on their site in order to use their api but asking a user to do this in order to use a website would be rediculous.
+Most APIs (such as Twitter or Facebook) use a public/private key that have to be created on their site in order to use their api but asking a user to do this in order to use a website would be ridiculous.
 The goal is to have a token that will be created by the server and passed back to the client that can then sent with every request that needs to be authenticated.
-Eventuall this well be JSON Web Token that contains an encrypted set of information that allows the server to find the user and all their attributes.
-However, the server first needs to determine if the should sent hte token the client requesting it, which will require a user name and password.
+Eventually this well be JSON Web Token that contains an encrypted set of information that allows the server to find the user and all their attributes.
+However, the server first needs to determine if the should sent the token the client requesting it, which will require a user name and password.

 I have found two easy ways to implement this with passport, HTTP Basic and Digest.